makschernetskyi/block_no_adblocker/README.md

 1. Clone this repo
 2. open blockMethods.js file, it contains blockMethods object, add your blocking method named like the website it is supposed to work with.
-For convinience there is template of a method inside the file.
+For convinience there is template of such method.
 ```javascript
 "yourtemplate.url": ()=>{
 	try{